Frequently asked questions

+YES!
+We work closely with the parents.
 We are happy to give advice and support on Potty training.

 What methods of payment do you accept?

 Our preferred methods of payment are by using our electronically sent invoices, which you can pay by debit or credit card, cash or check.
+Please Note we DO NOT accept cashier cheques.

 What do I do if my child is ill?
 And do I still have to pay full fees for this day?